Dark Mode Light Mode

 Welcome to the mountains in Iraqi Kurdistan, hiker’s paradise!

-When I visited Kurdistan in North Iraq for the first time, I never expected there to be this much nature, mountains, and beautiful scenery.
+When I visited Kurdistan in northern Iraq for the first time, I never expected to see this much nature, including snow-peaked mountains, waterfalls, and even canyons

 There are many things to do in the capital of Kurdistan but hiking is one of the most popular activities among locals with new hiking trails being made every year.

-Strap on your hiking boots and follow me on this journey in the mountains in Kurdistan in the northern part of Iraq!
+Strap on your hiking boots and follow me on this journey through the mountains of Kurdistan, in the northern part of Iraq!

 The Mountains of Kurdistan